 6. Fix third-party software issues to avoid freezing

-If your Asus freezes only when you use third-party software programs (for example, Adobe Photoshop), it’s possible that the software has issues.
+If your Asus freezes only when you use third-party software programs (for example, Adobe Photoshop), it's possible that the software itself has issues.
 Also, lack of updated device drivers (for example, video drivers) can also slow down your computer.

 What to do?
 Open the problematic software, check if it has a new version, if yes then go ahead and update the program.
 For device driver issues, you might need to manually remove and reinstall related drivers.
 I recommend Driver Navigator as it finds driver issues and automatically corrects them.
 You can also check out the device manufacturer's official website to download or get related information.
 But the process will be more time-consuming, and riskier if related drivers are updated incorrectly.

 7. Have a good using habit and take good care of your Asus

-Many times, it’s not because your Asus is running slow but it’s you expect too much from a laptop.
-Multitasking, consciously or unconsciously, is the “mistake” you could be making.
+Many times, it's not because your Asus is running slow but it's you're expecting too much from a laptop.
+Multitasking, consciously or unconsciously, is the "mistake" you could be making.
 A computer has limited system resources (CPUs, memory, disk space) and life.
-If you are used to open many heavy software at the same time, chances are your Asus is going to run slower and freeze occasionally.
+If you are used to open many heavy software at the same time, chances are your Asus is going to run slower and freeze more often.

 The best solution?
-Behave yourself a little bit and be kind to your laptop.
+Behave yourself and be kind to your laptop.
 Finish viewing a web page?
 Close the tab.
 Want to play games?
 No problem, but make sure you exit all other running applications.
-Do not need a fancy feature?
-Disable it.
-Anyway, you get it, as long as it’s related to using system resources.
+Don't need a fancy feature?
+Disable it or turn it off.
+Anyway, you get it, as long as it's related to using system resources.
 Think twice.
 Your Asus will pay you back.

 Wrapping it up

 There are the 7 best tips and tricks to tune up an Asus laptop.
 Are there any other solutions?
-Of course!
-As reasons that cause Asus performance issues can include many ranging from hardware to software.
+For sure.
+Because reasons that cause Asus performance issues can include many ranging from hardware to software.

 Do you find the above tuneup techniques useful?
 Have you tried some of them?
 Do they work to make your Asus faster?
 I'd love to hear from you.
 You can let me know here.